-Professors Boynton (Chair), Farrelly-Jackson, Kurstal, Palmer, Steen
+Professors Palmer (Chair), Farrelly-Jackson, Kurtsal, Steen

 Philosophy has traditionally been the very center of the liberal arts.
 As most of the other disciplines that form the modern liberal arts curriculum have developed from philosophy to establish their own identities, philosophy continues to deal with problems that are fundamental to all disciplines.
 Philosophers inquire into structures that form the basis of all that exists, the ways we can justify our claims to knowledge, and the values and goals that guide individuals and society.